Num1s/VeriDex/README.md

 **Built with ❤️ for the future of automotive ownership**

-*AutoToken - Making car ownership digital, global, and gas-free.*
+*VeriDex - Making property ownership digital, global, and gas-free.*